Sample Answer

 - Written communication: Written communication is free of errors that detract from the overall message.

-- APA formatting: References and citations are formatted according to current APA style and formatting guidelines.
+- APA formatting: References and citations are formatted according to the current APA style and guidelines.